Oral rehydration therapy

 - Harvard Medical School

 Globally, diarrheal disease remains one of the leading causes of childhood mortality and morbidity.
 Loss of intestinal fluid caused by gastroenteritis may lead to severe hypovolemia, shock, and death, particularly in children younger than five years of age in areas of the world with limited resources.
 In developed countries, such as the United States, diarrhea caused by gastroenteritis remains a major cause of hospitalizations.
-(See "Viral gastroenteritis in children: Epidemiology, clinical presentation, and diagnosis", section on 'Epidemiology' and "Approach to the child with acute diarrhea in resource-limited countries".)
+(See "Approach to the child with acute diarrhea in resource-limited countries".)

 Although the total number of deaths globally from diarrheal diseases from gastroenteritis remains high, the overall mortality rate has steadily declined over the last few decades.
 This decline, especially in developing countries, is largely due to the use of early and appropriate oral rehydration therapy (ORT), improved nutrition and water sanitation measures, and effective vaccination for rotavirus.
-(See "Approach to the child with acute diarrhea in resource-limited countries", section on 'Prevention' and "Viral gastroenteritis in children: Epidemiology, clinical presentation, and diagnosis", section on 'Epidemiology' and "Viral gastroenteritis in children: Prevention and treatment", section on 'Prevention'.)
+(See "Approach to the child with acute diarrhea in resource-limited countries", section on 'Prevention'.)

 The composition of oral rehydration solutions and the clinical application of ORT in patients with diarrhea due to gastroenteritis are discussed in this topic review.
 The assessment and treatment of hypovolemia, and prevention and treatment of viral gastroenteritis in children are discussed separately.
-(See "Clinical assessment and diagnosis of hypovolemia (dehydration) in children" and "Treatment of hypovolemia (dehydration) in children" and "Viral gastroenteritis in children: Prevention and treatment".)
+(See "Clinical assessment and diagnosis of hypovolemia (dehydration) in children" and "Treatment of hypovolemia (dehydration) in children" and "Acute viral gastroenteritis in children in resource-rich countries: Management and prevention".)

 DEFINITIONS OF HYPOVOLEMIA AND DEHYDRATION